 'They Conveniently Forgot To Notify Us': EU Diplomat Downgraded In D.C.

-The United States quietly reclassified the European Union's Mission to the U.S., marking a snub that comes amid two years of tempestuous relations during the Trump administration.
+The United States has quietly reclassified the European Union's Mission to the U.S., marking a snub that comes amid two years of tempestuous relations during the Trump administration.

 The change came as a surprise, reports the German broadcaster Deutsche Welle, which broke the story.